jkmoua/CppNotes/Topics/C++_Basics.md

 All procedure-like entities in C++ are called **functions**.

-Functions  in C++ what other languages may call procedures, methods, functions, or subprograms.
+Functions in C++ are what other languages may call procedures, methods, functions, or subprograms.

 A **computer program** is a sequence of instructions that tells the computer, step by step, what it is we want it to do.